mam-dev/cosmo/README.md

 ## Main parts

-There are two main logical components, each of them residing in its own artefact: cosmo-api and cosmo-core.
+There are two main logical components, each of them residing in its own artifact: cosmo-api and cosmo-core.

+ ``cosmo-api`` contains:

-In ``cosmo-api`` are defined interfaces which are contracts between the CalDAV runtime environment and an implementation of such an interface, externalizable services definitions (interfaces) whose actual implementations are placed in cosmo-core and can be injected (externalized) into client components, POJOs and interfaces that are abstractions of CalDAV components, annotations that are used to specify that an implementation of some contract must be plugged into the CalDAV runtime environment, annotations that tells the runtime environment container that it should inject some (public) service implementation.
+ - interfaces which are contracts between the CalDAV runtime environment and an implementation of such an interface
+ - externalizable services definitions (interfaces) whose actual implementations are placed in cosmo-core and can be injected (externalized) into client components
+ - POJOs and interfaces that are abstractions of CalDAV components
+ - annotations that are used to specify that an implementation of some contract must be plugged into the CalDAV runtime environment
+ - annotations that tells the runtime environment container that it should inject some (public) service implementation.

 ``cosmo-core`` is the actual CalDAV server and runtime environment for developer custom components.
 It looks up for such components at